 Theology and Religious Studies Discovery Day 2025

-Dr Felicity Loughlin invites you to our 2025 Discovery Day on 10 June.
+Dr Felicity Loughlin inviting attendees to our 2025 Discovery Day on 10 June.

 Hello, I'm Dr Felicity Loughlin, and I'm a lecturer here in the School of Divinity at the University of Edinburgh.
 I'm here today to tell you about our annual Discovery Day for RMPS and RS teachers and their pupils and that will take place this year on the 10th of June.
 This is a really brilliant opportunity to discuss the discipline of Theology and Religious Studies in all its rich diversity.
 It's a chance to explore the wide range of approaches and topics in the study of religion.
 It's also a chance to get a real sense of what it's like to be a student of Theology and Religious Studies at University.
 And it's an opportunity to engage with and listen to academics and students, share their reflections on why it really matters to study religion today.
 You'll have a chance to take part in interactive taster lectures.
 Last year, we had subjects on Buddhism, on the history of Witchcraft in Scotland, and major debates in Science and Religion.
 You'll also have the opportunity to see some of the real treasures in our New College Library special collections, and we'll be able to welcome you to our beautiful building.
 So come along, join us.
 We can't wait to discuss these topics with you.

 Our Discovery Day is a great way to introduce pupils to the wide and exciting range of topics and approaches available within Theology and Religious Studies.
 The day also allows us to discuss the value of studying these subjects and to showcase what it’s like to study them at university.
-You will have a chance to take part in interactive taster lectures, to visit our beautiful building and see some of the real treasures in our New College Library special collections.
-We can't wait to welcome you!
+Pupils were welcomed in our beautiful building by the Head of School before participating in interactive taster lectures.
+Pupils also heard from current staff, students and a guest alumnus, who talked about their experiences at New College.

 10 June 2025, School of Divinity, University of Edinburgh